-Considering the size and the type of the business you run, as well as the number of customers you want to express gratitude to, you may either go for email or printed letters to be sent via regular post.
+Considering the size and the type of the business you run, as well as the number of customers you want to express gratitude to, you may either go for email or printed thank you letters (sent via regular post).
 Some factors to take into account when selecting between the two are:

-While choosing the right salutation for appreciation letters depends on your relationship with the customer, it’s still better to use more formal greetings such as “Dear Mr./Ms. Carter,” or “Dear John,”.
-Informal salutations like “Hello,” “Greetings,” or “Hi There,” should be avoided.
-Make sure also to double-check the spelling of the recipient’s name, otherwise you risk making a poor impression right from the start.
+Choosing the right salutation for appreciation letters depends on your relationship with the customer.
+It’s still better to use more formal greetings such as; “Dear Mr./Ms. Carter,” or “Dear John,”.
+Informal salutations like; “Hello,” “Greetings,” or “Hi There,” should be avoided.
+Make sure also to double-check the spelling of the recipient’s name, otherwise, you risk making a poor impression right from the start.

-The sole purpose of a customer thank you letter should be showing appreciation and expressing gratitude to loyal customers.
-Resist the temptation to pitch your business again – don’t mention any upcoming sales, special offers, new products or anything else that can be considered an ad and might distract the customer from your initial point.
+The sole purpose of a thank you letter should be showing appreciation and expressing gratitude to loyal customers.
+Resist the temptation to pitch your business again.
+Don’t mention any upcoming sales, special offers, new products, or anything else that can be considered an ad.
+Because it might distract the customer from your initial point.

 After thanking a customer for their business, consider adding some follow-up statement showing that you are attentive to customer needs.
-It could be either mentioning that you are always available if they have any questions or concerns regarding your products or services, or simply asking whether there’s anything you can do to increase their satisfaction.
+It could be either mentioning that you are always available if they have any questions or concerns regarding your products or services.
+Or simply, ask whether there’s anything you can do to increase their satisfaction.

 When closing a thank you letter, it’s important to use an appropriately respectful and professional word or phrase.
 You may select the most commonly used “Sincerely” or “Regards”, or slightly more personal “Best regards”, “Yours respectfully”, “Best wishes”, “With appreciation” or “Gratefully”.
 Closings like “Always”, “Cheers”, “Love” or “Take care” are considered too informal for business letters and should be avoided.